Networking — you gotta love it!

 - “I will not leave until I’ve met the 5 people who are most likely to help my career,” etc.

 This approach obviously wouldn’t work for me, and possibly not for you either.
-I often leave networking events feeling positive that I’ve spoken to 20+ people.
-But when I get home and turn out my pockets, I’m carrying 5 business cards!
+I often leave networking events feeling positive that I’ve spoken to lots of people.
+But when I get home and turn out my pockets, I’m carrying 3 business cards!

-Work on your small talk skills.
+Work on your small talk.
 Small talk comes naturally to some, and is agony for others.
-This post will help you up your small talk game, and even if you never learn to love small talking, you’ll feel better knowing that you know how.
+This post will help you up your small talk game, and even if you never learn to love small talk, you’ll feel more confident when you know how to do it.

 Force yourself to follow up.
 Again, I say “force” because this doesn’t come naturally to everyone.
 If you love developing new acquaintances, you won’t need any tips for how to do this; if not, drop a short email saying that you enjoyed meeting the person (remind them of who you are and what you discussed) and, at minimum, add them to your mailing list (and ask to be added to theirs).